 them both Control keys — in Emacs and bash you can uppercase a word with M-u

-Now you will find the navigation keys like C-f
+Now you will find the navigation keys like C-f, C-b, C-n and C-p much

 closer to your home row position than the arrow keys.
 Learn to navigate in